-Nesta is developing an acute malnutrition prevention lab in urban Delhi with Children’s Investment Fund Foundation (CIFF) to do three things:
+For the lab project, Nesta developed an acute malnutrition prevention lab in urban Delhi with Children’s Investment Fund Foundation (CIFF).
+Our goal was to do three things:

 - To try and find new and innovative ways, and combinations of ways, to tackle acute malnutrition by bringing multi-sector parties together – and to fund those solutions.

 - To support a culture of collaboration, innovation and experimentation among the lab participants.

 - To work with CIFF on a ‘learning while doing’ model of developing new partnerships for CIFF to fund, and supporting CIFF to come up with new ways of funding innovation.